GETTING AROUND - Local Transportation

 Footloose: Virginia drivers must always have their shoes on while driving.

-Beginning July 1, 2012, if you get convicted of a single DUI, you'll have to have an "ignition interlock device" installed in your vehicle, which is a breathalyzer you have to blow clean through (less than 0.8) to start your car.
+DUI Crackdown: Since July 1, 2012, a single DUI conviction means you'll have to have an "ignition interlock device" installed in your vehicle, which is a breathalyzer you have to blow clean through (less than 0.8) to start your car.

 We have two separate bus systems: one run by UVA and one by City Hall: